Carving pumpkins? Don’t let the seeds go to waste, make Salty Sweet Pumpkin Seeds!

 - 1 large pumpkin

-- 1 tablespoon steak seasoning (like Montreal Steak Seasoning)
+- 1 Tbsp. steak seasoning (like Montreal Steak Seasoning)

 - Cut a circular 5-8 inch diameter hole in the top of the pumpkin encircling the stem (use a sturdy serrated knife and a sawing action).